riverrun/phauxth/README.md

 Phauxth is designed with Phoenix 1.3 and 1.4 in mind, but it can also be used with older versions of Phoenix and any other Plug-based application.
-It is designed to be secure, extensible and well-documented.
+It is designed to be secure, extensible, easy to use and well-documented.

 For a general overview of some of the goals of Phauxth and its basic usage, see [this post](https://riverrun.github.io/projects/phauxth/2017/09/25/phauxth.html).